pcomans/ezsign.py-English/README.md

 ## Usage

 Connect to a PC via USB cable and check the serial port name.

+On MacOS, you can find the name of the device in the /dev directory:

+    ls /dev/tty.*

+For example:

+    /dev/tty.Bluetooth-Incoming-Port	/dev/tty.debug-console
+    /dev/tty.usbmodem0000000000

+In this case /dev/tty.usbmodem0000000000 is the name you are looking for

 On Windows, check the COM port name that appears in the Device Manager after connection.

 On Linux, check the messages log where the name should be listed.